-While many of these portable travel high chairs are included in this list and will work for camping as well, there are specific camping chairs for babies that are worth your consideration.
-And in all honesty, some of these portable camping high chairs aren’t something you’ll want to travel internationally with.
+My list of the best camping chairs for toddlers includes several portable travel high chairs, as well as specific camping chairs for babies that are worth your consideration.
+Keep in mind that the travel high chairs will multi-task as a camping chair and a travel chair, while the portable camping high chairs aren’t something you’ll want to travel internationally with.

 Remember to never leave your baby or toddler unattended in any of these camping chairs.